 Figure 1.23: Getting value counts of the account IDs

-In the preceding output and from the initial value count, we can see that most IDs occur exactly once, as expected.
+Here we can see that most IDs occur exactly once, as expected.
 However, 313 IDs occur twice.
 So, no ID occurs more than twice.
-Armed with this information, we are ready to begin taking a closer look at this data quality issue and fixing it.
-We will be creating Boolean masks to further clean the data.
+With this information, we are ready to begin taking a closer look at this data quality issue and go about fixing it.
+We will create Boolean masks to do this.

 Boolean Masks

 To help clean the case study data, we introduce the concept of a logical mask, also known as a Boolean mask.
 A logical mask is a way to filter an array, or series, by some condition.
 For example, we can use the "is equal to" operator in Python, ==, to find all locations of an array that contain a certain value.
 Other comparisons, such as "greater than" (>), "less than" (<), "greater than or equal to" (>=), and "less than or equal to" (<=), can be used similarly.
 The output of such a comparison is an array or series of True/False values, also known as Boolean values.
 Each element of the output corresponds to an element of the input, is True if the condition is met, and is False otherwise.
 To illustrate how this works, we will use synthetic data.
 Synthetic data is data that is created to explore or illustrate a concept.
-First, we are going to import the NumPy package, which has many capabilities for generating random numbers, and give it the alias np:
+First, we are going to import the NumPy package, which has many capabilities for generating random numbers, and give it the alias np.
+We also import the default random number generator from the random module within NumPy:

 import numpy as np

+from numpy.random import default_rng

 Now we use what's called a seed for the random number generator.
 If you set the seed, you will get the same results from the random number generator across runs.
 Otherwise this is not guaranteed.
-This can be a helpful option if you use random numbers in some way in your work and want to have consistent results every time you run a notebook:
+This can be a helpful option if you use random numbers in some way in your work and want to have consistent results every time you run a notebook.
+We arbitrarily set the seed to 12345:

-np.random.seed(seed=24)
+rg = default_rng(12345)

-Next, we generate 100 random integers, chosen from between 1 and 5 (inclusive).
-For this we can use numpy.random.randint, with the appropriate arguments.
+Next, we generate 100 random integers, using the integers method of rg, with the appropriate arguments.
+We generate integers from between 1 and 4.
+Note the high argument specifies an open endpoint by default, i.e. the upper limit of the range is not included:

-random_integers = np.random.randint(low=1,high=5,size=100)
+random_integers = rg.integers(low=1,high=5,size=100)

 Let's look at the first five elements of this array, with random_integers[:5].
 The output should appear as follows: